mdda/mdda.github.io/_posts/AI/2018-05-15-presentation-at-pytorch.md

 once again hosted in Facebook's fine Singapore offices - and despite it being in their cafeteria, there was (sadly) no food.

-In addition to Sam describing the new features of 0.4.0, and the roadmap to 1.0 for PyTorch, we also had a Facebook employee that talked about his work with autonomously learning robots during his PhD days.
+In addition to Sam Witteveen describing the new features of 0.4.0, and the roadmap to 1.0 for PyTorch, we also had a Facebook employee that talked about his work with autonomously learning robots during his PhD days.